shakeel229/calculatorInJavascript/README.md

 ## info

-This repository contains the source code of all tasks
+This repository contains the source code of work.
+Javascript code is written into
+ a class and there are folloing two methods in the class

+1. UiEventsHandler It handles all buttons cliick events
+2.  performCalculation It contains the code to perform arithametic operations on variables

 ## Link to live Page